mraza007/blog/_posts/2026-03-27-building-baton-autonomous-agent-orchestrator.md

 Coding agents help with this.
 I can point Claude Code at an issue and let it work while I do something else.
 But that's still one agent, one issue, one terminal.
 If I have 10 issues labeled "agent-ready," I'm not babysitting 10 terminal tabs.

 I wanted something that just watches for new issues and sends agents after them.
+Then OpenAI released their [Symphony spec](https://github.com/openai/symphony/blob/main/SPEC.md), an orchestrator pattern for their Codex agent.
+The architecture was solid: poll an issue tracker, dispatch agents into isolated workspaces, reconcile when issues close.
+But it was built around Codex and Linear, and I use Claude Code and GitHub Issues.

-So I built [Baton](https://github.com/mraza007/baton).
+So I took the ideas I liked from Symphony and built my own.
+That's [Baton](https://github.com/mraza007/baton).

 ## What it does